Medically Reviewed By

 A pericardiocentesis is a procedure to drain fluid from the pericardium, the lining around the heart and where pericardial mesothelioma forms.
 Fluid buildup around the heart can cause pressure and prevent the heart from pumping blood at full function.

-- The doctor will use an echocardiogram (ultrasound of the heart) or X-ray imaging (fluoroscopy) to visualize the structures of the heart and identify the location of the fluid buildup.
+- The doctor will use an echocardiogram (ultrasound of the heart) or live X-ray imaging (fluoroscopy) to visualize the structures of the heart and identify the location of the fluid buildup.

 - With imaging assistance, the doctor will determine the best place to insert the hollow needle.